wpbullet/MediaServerInstaller/README.md

 HTPC Guides Media Server for ARM Devices
 ========================

-This is an automated installer for Home Media Server programs for [HTPC Guides](http://www.htpcguides.com) for Debian Wheezy.
-It will be maintained as part of a school project so please do not fork this branch and instead fork Igor's.
+This is an automated installer for Home Media Server setups from [HTPC Guides](http://www.htpcguides.com) for Debian Wheezy.
+It will be maintained as part of a school project so please **do not fork this branch** and instead fork Igor's.

 ![SOHO server](http://www.htpcguides.com/wp-content/uploads/2015/05/HTPC-Guides-installer-Main-screen-600x331.png)